ronilaukkarinen/md-wysiwyg-editor/README.md

 ### Requirements

-Make sure that your web browser is up to date and you have Native File System enabled (e.g., in Google Chrome flags—not enabled by default at this time):
+Make sure that your web browser is up to date and you have the Native File System API enabled (e.g., in Google Chrome flags—not enabled by default at this time):

 * [chrome://flags/#native-file-system-api](chrome://flags/#native-file-system-api)
 * [chrome://flags/#file-handling-api](chrome://flags/#file-handling-api)